Avignon Provence-alpes-cote Dazur, France Travel Guide

 Combine with a visit to the French Riviera (Nice, Cannes, Monaco).
 Accessible by TGV (2.5-3 hours).

-An overnight stay in Saintes-Maries-de-la-Mer thoroughly has this unique ecosystem and culture.
+An overnight stay in Saintes-Maries-de-la-Mer thoroughly has this unique the environment and its inhabitants and culture.

 2-3 days thoroughly explore perched villages and the stunning gorge.
-Stay in a local village.
+Reside in a local village.

-Efficient for inter-city travel within France and connections to neighboring countries.
+Efficient for inter-city travel within The french republic and connections to neighboring countries.

 Useful for travel within Provence to little towns and villages.